English

 69. Prevalence and Determinants of Recent HIV Testing among Older Persons in Rural UgandaStephen Ojiambo Wandera, Makerere University; Betty Kwagala, Makerere University; Fred Maniragaba, Makerere University.

-70. Determinants of Unintended Pregnancy among Currently Married Women in UgandaRonald Wasswa, Makerere University School of Public Health; Allen Kabagenyi, Makerere University, School of Statistics and Planning; Leonard Atuhairwe, Makerere University.
+70. Determinants of Unintended Pregnancy among Currently Married Women in UgandaRonald Wasswa, Makerere University School of Public Health; Allen Kabagenyi, Makerere University, Institute of Statistics And Applied Economics,; Leonard Atuhairwe, Makerere University.

 71. The Consumer’s Market for Family Planning in Uganda, Kenya, and NigeriaNkemdiri Wheatley, Population Services International; Mark Conlon, Population Services International; Hildah Essendi, Population Services Kenya; Julius Ngigi, Population Services Kenya; Anthony Nwala, SOCIETY FOR FAMILY HEALTH,NIGERIA; Chinedu Onyezobi, Society for Family Health Nigeria; Peter Buyungo, Population Services International, Uganda; Baker Lukwago, PSI; Paul Bouanchaud, Population Services International; Brett Keller, Population Services International; Raymond Sudoi, Independent Consultant; Justin Archer, Independent Consultant; Amanda Kalamar, Population Services International.

-72. Missing Women, Sex-Ratios at Birth, and the Demographic TransitionJoshua K. Wilde, Max Planck Institute for Demographic Research (MPIDR).
+72. Missing Women, Sex-Ratios at Birth, and the Demographic TransitionJoshua K. Wilde, Oxford University.

-73. Reproductive freedom and contraceptive use in Burkina Faso*Lonkila Moussa ZLM Zan, ISSP/UJK-Z.
+73. Reproductive freedom and contraceptive use in Burkina Faso*Moussa Zan, ISSP.

 74. Spatial Analysis of Child Mortality and Welfare Differentials in South Africa: Evidences from the 2011 CensusSamuel A. Zewdie, Ethiopian Development Research Institute; Vissého Adjiwanou, Université Du Québec à Montréal.